microsoft/OpenAIWorkshop/scenarios/openai_batch_pipeline/README.md

    ![](images/storage-fuctions2.png)

-1. Go back to the cloud shell bash session and run the below command to upload the JSON files to the storage account and will take a few minutes to complete.
+1. Go back to the cloud shell bash session and run the below command to upload the JSON files to the storage account by replacing the <CONNECTION_STRING> which you copied in the previous step and will take a few minutes to complete.

     ```bash
     python upload_docs.py --conn_string "<CONNECTION_STRING>"